 Aedes japonicus was first observed on the Japanese island of Honshu in 1901.
 But by the course of the 20th century, the species reached other parts of Asia, western Europe, and Central America.
 Due to its use of diverse habitats and relatively high cold tolerance, Aedes japonicus is expected to spread in much of Europe and North America rapidly.

 Aedes vexans mosquito | Image Courtesy: inaturalist.ca

 Common Name: Inland floodwater mosquito

-Aedes vexans is a type of mosquito usually found in pools and roadside trenches and usually feed on human blood.
+Aedes vexans is a type of mosquito usually found in pools and roadside trenches and typically feed on human blood.
 This mosquito species is known to transmit Bunyavirales, an order (taxonomic rank) of RNA virus that affects the human population in Africa, Asia, and Europe.

-Furthermore, due to its aggressive biting behavior against humans and seasonal abundance, A. vexans have higher transmissions rate of Zika virus outside the tropics.
+Furthermore, due to its aggressive biting behavior against humans and seasonal abundance, A. vexans have a higher transmissions rate of Zika virus outside the tropics.

 6. Anopheles albimanus

 Female Anopheles albimanus mosquito | Image Courtesy: CDC’s PHIL